ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 be unreliable.

 Bootstrap starts when a node has connected to a sufficient majority of validator stake.
-A node is able to start bootsrapping when it has connected to at least
+A node is able to start bootstrapping when it has connected to at least
 $75\%$ of total validator stake.

 A subset of seeders is randomly sampled from the validator set.
 Seeders are